Matt Vierling Player Props: Tigers vs. Mets

 Matt Vierling At The Plate

-- Among the qualified hitters in MLB, he ranks 45th in batting average, 80th in on-base percentage, and 109th in slugging.
+- Among the qualifying hitters, he ranks 47th in batting average, while his on-base percentage ranks 83rd and he is 91st in slugging.

+- Vierling will look to extend his five-game hitting streak.
+He's batting .368 with one homer during his last games.

-- He has gone deep in one of 24 games, and in 1.1% of his plate appearances.
+- He has homered in two of 26 games played this season, and in 2.1% of his plate appearances.

-- In four games this season (16.7%), Vierling has picked up an RBI, including two games with multiple runs batted in.
+- In 19.2% of his games this season, Vierling has had at least one RBI.
+He's picked up more than one in 11.5% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.